smudge/decks/railsconf-2022/slides.md

 </style>

 <!--
-And of course, we called it clever sequence (because clever code isn't necessarily good code)
+And of course, we called it clever sequence (because clever code isn't necessarily good code, and we wanted to remind ourselves of that)

-But it helped us get to a demoable state, and that's what mattered.
+But it helped us get to a demoable state, and again, that's what mattered.
 -->

 ---